Tilings

 pip install tilings

-It is also possible to install tilings
+It is also possible to install tilings in development mode to work on

 the source code, in which case you run the following after cloning the